kstarczak/toDoList/README.md

 # toDoList

 This is my to do list for The Odin Project.
-It implements modules and webpack.
+It implements modules, the PubSub pattern, and webpack.